 50 Amazing Zucchini Recipes ~ Kalyn’s Kitchen

-Roasted Balsamic Zucchini and Mushrooms with Feta and Thyme
+Roasted Zucchini and Mushrooms with Feta

 - 1 lb.
-Crimini mushrooms (or white mushrooms will also work)
+Crimini mushrooms (see notes)

 - 1 T chopped fresh parsley (optional)